CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Dictation fast enough to make you focus and keep your pen moving smoothly is the best way to practice.
 It forces your brain and hand to work without hesitation and highlights problem areas.
 However, it is a waste of time if you don't know what you are supposed to write.

+It's impossible to know the right speed for each dictation.
+Some passages harder than others.
+Some are difficult just because the outlines are new, and are easy to speed up; others are difficult because the outlines are awkward.
+Some days are better than others.
+Try to minimize the times you go too fast, but don't be afraid of pushing, as long as you repeat the passage at fast but accurate speed.

 The normal sequence for each exercise before mastering the theory is:
 - Preparation appropriate to the level of theory mastery.
 - Slow dictation.
 Retake at this speed once if needed.